angular/components/src/cdk/overlay/overlay.md

-The `overlay` package provides a way to open floating panels on the screen.
+﻿The `overlay` package provides a way to open floating panels on the screen.

 ### Initial setup
 The CDK overlays depend on a small set of structural styles to work correctly.
 If you're using